 The first level of the course contains units common to the five Engineering branches offered on the Clayton Campus.
 At the beginning of the second year, students who meet the eligibility requirements may enroll in the Electrical and Computer Systems Engineering discipline.
 Level 2 of the course builds on the work of Level 1 to provide comprehensive training in the basic sciences of physics and mathematics, in electrical and computer systems engineering and also in the general principles and practice of engineering.
 A strong emphasis is placed on laboratory work including ‘mini-projects’.

 Levels 3 and 4 build on core knowledge while also including a range of electives, allowing students to specialise in one or more areas of expertise.
 Level 3 includes a long team-based design project (such as hovercraft with a lightweight embedded computer system to make it follow a path).
 Level 4 includes a 26-week individual project in a topic of mutual interest to a supervisor and student.
 These areas include advanced computer systems (systems on a chip), telecommunications, electronics, wireless, networks, biomedical engineering and power engineering.

 For more information regarding the Bachelor of Engineering, please vist the Bachelor of Engineering course page.

 Official course descriptions are available in the University Handbook and engineering undergraduate course map.

 Bachelor of Robotics and Mechatronics Engineering

-In addition to the above degrees, students interested in ECSE should also consider the Bachelor of Mechatronics Engineering.
+In addition to the above degrees, students interested in ECSE should also consider the Bachelor of Robotics and Mechatronics Engineering.
 The degree, which is managed by the Department of Mechanical and Aerospace Engineering, includes both mechanical and electronic engineering subjects, offered by both departments.

-More information on Mechatronics Engineering can be found on the Mechatronics Engineering course page.
+More information on Robotics and Mechatronics Engineering can be found on the Robotics and Mechatronics Engineering course page.